Cameron Cresswell

-Cameron Ian Cresswell (born 12 September 1999) is an English professional footballer who plays as a forward.
+Cameron Ian Cresswell (born 12 September 1999) is an English professional footballer who plays as a forward, most recently for League of Ireland Premier Division side Waterford.

-Club career
+Career

 Cresswell made his debut for Derby County in a 2–0 FA Cup loss to Chorley on 9 January 2021.
 He was one of fourteen players from Derby County's academy to make their debut in the game, after the entirety of Derby's first team squad and coaching team were forced to isolate due to a COVID-19 outbreak.
 He made his league debut as a substitute in a 1–0 loss to Stoke City on 20 March 2021.
-He was released by Derby at the end of the 2020–21 season.
+During the 2020–21 season Cresswell scored 11 goals in 19 games for the Derby County under-23s.
+Despite this, Cresswell was released by Derby at the end of the 2020–21 season.

 On 9 August 2021, Cresswell joined Norwegian First Division side Start on a deal until the end of the 2022 season.
 He left the club following the end of his contract.

+On 13 July 2023, Cresswell signed for League of Ireland First Division side Waterford.